 - To express the universal truth:

-The sun rises in the east and sets to the west.
+The sun rises in the east and sets in the west.

 You must try to make some sentences of your own and get them verified by an English expert around you.
 It will boost your confidence and you will, certainly, learn how to use this tense in your IELTS writing.